MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

 # Command Not Found utility

-A PowerShell 7 module that detects an error thrown by a command and suggests a relevant WinGet package to install, if available.
+A PowerShell 7 module that detects command-line errors and suggests a relevant WinGet package to install, if available.

 ![Command Not Found screenshot.](../images/pt-cmd-not-found.png)